 From the crossroads it’s just over a mile to the summit of Ashland Pinnacle.
-The summit is screened-in with deciduous trees and unremarkable.
+The summit is screened-in with deciduous trees, and is unremarkable.
 But the walking is pleasant: a mix of deep, quiet woods and open patches like this…

 Trailhead Info for this Hike